codenet/col733-cloud/storage-craq.md

 interface for just single keys: each key is being get/set independently.
 However, we may be interested in setting multiple keys together in a "mini-transaction" such as atomically write `M=10, R=20` like in a bank account transfer.
+Both writes should be visible together.
 If `M` and `R` flow through two different chains, it makes atomicity complicated.

 The idea of CRAQ is that we can improve read throughput of a single chain by allowing reads from *non-tail* servers.
 The difficulty is that we want to